fortheusers/hb-appstore/README.md

 - [crc32](https://github.com/crc-32)

 #### Contributing
+If you have some functionality that you'd like to see feel free to discuss it on an [issues page](https://github.com/vgmoose/hb-appstore/issues), or if you already have an implementation or desire that you'd like to see, feel free to fork and make a [pull request](https://github.com/vgmoose/hb-appstore/pulls)!

 It's not required, but running a clang-format before making a PR helps to clean up styling issues:
 ```
 find . \( -name "*.cpp" -or -name "*.hpp" \) -not -path "./libs/*" -exec clang-format -i {} \;